 \section{Introduction}

 Tensors \cite{kolda}, or multi-way arrays, have been extensively used in computer vision \cite{SNN,BCPF}, signal processing and machine learning \cite{cichocki2015tensor,sidiropoulos2017tensor}.
-For example, in image processing, a color image is a 3-order tensor of $height\times weight\times channel$, a multispectral image is a 3-order tensor of $height\times weight\times band$.
 Due to technical reasons, tensors in most applications are incomplete or polluted.
 Generically, recovering a tensor from corrupted observations is an inverse problem, which is ill-posed without prior knowledge.
 However, in real applications, entries in a tensor are usually highly correlated, which means a high-dimensional tensor is intrinsically determined by low-dimensional factors.
-Exploiting such low-dimensional structures makes it possible to restore tensors from limited or corrupted observations.
+Exploiting such low-dimensional structure makes it possible to restore tensors from limited or corrupted observations.
 Mathematically, this prior knowledge is equivalent to assume the tensors are low-rank.

 In this work, we mainly consider two tensor recovery problems: tensor completion and tensor robust principal component analysis (TRPCA).
-The tensor completion problem is to estimate the missing values in tensors from partially observed data, while TRPCA aims to decompose a tensor into a low-rank tensor and sparse tensor, see Figure \ref{fig:tcandtrpca}.
-In image processing, tensor completion corresponds to image inpainting, and TRPCA corresponds to image denoising.
-In the case of matrix, both problems have been investigated thoroughly \cite{candes2009,cai2010singular,candes2011robust,wright2009robust}.
-Since the concept of a tensor is an extension of a matrix, it's natural to employ matrix recovery methods to tensors.
-Most matrix recovery methods are optimization based, penalizing rank surrogate function or/and certain sparsity measure.
-Similar methods have been developed for tensors.
-Tensor $\ell_1-$norm is often used as sparsity measure.
-However, the concept of tensor rank is far more complicated than matrix rank, thus there are various surrogate functions for tensor rank, such as the sum of nuclear norms (SNN) \cite{SNN}, tensor nuclear norm (TNN) \cite{TNN} and twisted tensor nuclear norm (t-TNN) \cite{tTNN}.
+The tensor completion problem is to estimate the missing values in tensors from partially observed data, while TRPCA aims to decompose a tensor into a low-rank tensor and sparse tensor.
+In the case of 2-order tensor, \ie, the matrix case, both problems have been investigated thoroughly \cite{candes2009,cai2010singular,candes2011robust,wright2009robust}.
+Since the concept of a tensor is an extension of the matrix, it is natural to employ matrix recovery methods to tensors.
+Most matrix recovery methods are optimization-based, penalizing rank surrogate function, or/and certain sparsity measure.
+Similar methods have been developed for tensors Tensor $\ell_1-$norm is often used as sparsity measure.
+However, the concept of tensor rank is far more complicated than matrix rank, thus there are various surrogate functions for tensor rank, such as the sum of the nuclear norm (SNN) \cite{SNN}, tensor nuclear norm (TNN) \cite{TNN} and twisted tensor nuclear norm (t-TNN) \cite{tTNN}.